Gathering user feedback is one of the most essential approaches to creating a product the users and market will love.

-Also, you may use HotJar to find out the behavior patterns of your users in real-time.
-The advantage of the tool is a top-notch visualization which allows for avoiding numbers-powered analytics but finding out how your users behave.
+Also, you may use HotJar to find out the behavior patterns of your users in real time.
+The advantage of the tool is a top-notch visualization which allows for avoiding numbers-powered analytics and finding out how your users behave.
 Use both of these tools in conjunction with analytics to come up with a holistic picture and make sure that your app is on the right track.

 14-day Free Trial.
 No Credit Card Required.